morskyjezek/si676-2024-activities/index.markdown

 list_title: All Content
 ---

-This page displays course activities (aka, "Labs"), keys, and guides.
+This page displays information about all of the course activities, including: assignments (main steps in the course project sequence), occasional weekly activities (aka, "Labs"), answer keys to the labs, and guides about topics related to the assignments and labs.
 Use the links above to navigate to filtered views.